YuraAAA/android-develop-utils/readme.md

     }
 }
 ```
-Thats all.
+That's all.
 Now you can use this validator only by class:
 ```
 boolean failedValidation = Validator.isValidCustomPattern(EmailValidator.class, "not_email");
 ```